open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/performance-rbac.md

 The following prerequisites are required for performance testing:

-- Enterprise OPA as a binary, [Installation](/enterprise-opa/how-to/install/local) provides installation instructions.
+- EOPA as a binary, [Installation](/enterprise-opa/how-to/install/local) provides installation instructions.
 - The latest OPA binary, [OPA Releases](https://github.com/open-policy-agent/opa/releases) provides installation instructions.
 - The k6 benchmarking tool, [k6 Install](https://k6.io/docs/get-started/installation/) provides installation instructions.
 - Git Large File Storage (to use pre-built bundles), [Git Large File Storage](https://git-lfs.com/) provides installation instructions.

-Confirm that the `EOPA_LICENSE_KEY` environment variable is set in every terminal that will run Enterprise OPA.
+Confirm that the `EOPA_LICENSE_KEY` environment variable is set in every terminal that will run EOPA.

 Check the binaries are present in your path: